How to Save on Home Heating Costs as Natural Gas Increases

 • Lifetime thermostat warranty

-• Home Health Report Card and 29-point visual check on every visit
+• Home Health Report Card and 29-point visual check on each visit

 2. Install a Smart Thermostat

-HVAC professionals recommend updating your programmable thermostat with one that's "smart" to save money on your energy bill.
-This means it connects to Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed in the morning, or just about anywhere in the world.
-You'll receive real-time updates on how much energy you're using.
+HVAC professionals advise updating your programmable thermostat with one that’s “smart” to save money on your energy bill.
+This means it connects to Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed in the morning, or just about anyplace in the world.
+You’ll receive real-time updates on how much energy you’re using.

 The best smart thermostats for central heating have: